philamp/jellygrail/README.md

 7. On Mobile device, you can install Jellyfin app and switch to native included player in its settings (in other words: avoid the webview player because it leads Jellyfin to do unnecessary transcoding)
 8. Beware to have a paid RD account:
     - configure ``/backup`` cron (See 📡 Tasks triggering section above).
-    - (if you forgot a payment you can find your torrents backup in jellygrail/data/backup/ ) TODO: service to restore the dump.
+    - if you forgot a payment or deleted torrents by mistake, you can find your RD hashes backup in ./jellygrail/data/backup/ and use the /restore service (See 📡 Tasks triggering section above).
 9. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in ``./Video_Library/virtual/`` folder, as it will also delete corresponding files in the underlying file-systems.
 Just delete the ``./jellygrail/.bindfs_jelly.db`` file, **restart the docker container** and trigger a new ``/scan``
 10. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it were a normal file-system.
 Future calls to /scan service won't mess-up with your changes.
 Don't forget to refresh Jellyfin library after your changes.